-In considering the charge, the Panel defined CECs to represent unregulated chemicals2 including personal care products, pharmaceuticals, transformation products, industrial, agricultural and household chemicals, including those produced in high production volumes, natural hormones, food additives, inorganic constituents, nanomaterials and microplastics.
-In addition, the Panel addressed non-chemical constituents such as antibiotic resistant bacteria and antibiotic resistance genes (ARB/ARGs).
+In considering the charge, the Panel defined CECs to represent unregulated chemicals including personal care products, pharmaceuticals, transformation products, industrial, agricultural and household chemicals, including those produced in high production volumes, natural hormones, food additives, inorganic constituents, nanomaterials and microplastics.
+In addition, the Panel addressed non-chemical constituents such as antibiotic resistant bacteria and antibiotic resistance genes (ARBs/ARGS).

 The Panel also chose not to consider the occurrence of waterborne microbial pathogens.
-Given the multiple barrier concept and water treatment process redundancy requirements in place, the Panel believes that the potential public health risk associated with exposure to pathogens in recycled water used for non-potable reuse and potable reuse practices3 is rather small and well managed.
-For unrestricted non-potable reuse applications, Title 22 requires among others filtration, 450 CT disinfection and a 5-log virus removal.
-For potable reuse applications, treatment barriers need to demonstrate a minimum accumulated log removal for viruses, Giardia and Cryptosporidium of 12/10/10.
-However, the Panel acknowledges that some uncertainties exist regarding the occurrence of emerging waterborne microbial contaminants, such as ARB and ARGs, and encourages additional research into their fate in water reuse systems.
+Given the multiple barrier concept and water treatment process redundancy requirements in place, the Panel believes that the potential public health risk associated with exposure to pathogens in recycled water used for non-potable reuse and potable reuse practices2 is rather small and well managed.
+However, the Panel acknowledges that some uncertainties exist regarding the occurrence of emerging waterborne microbial contaminants, such as ARBs and ARGs, and encourages additional research into their fate in water reuse systems.